VincentWijaya/beken/README.md

 2. Run `nmp install` on your favorite terminal.
 3. After that run `node index`.
 4. Voila, you can use the server API now :)

+You can also see the unit test via `npm run test`